redhat-sap/sap-workshops/sap-smart-management/README.md

 # SAP Smart Management
-> Using Red Hat Satellite and Red Hat Insights for SAP landscapes proactive monitoring, remediation and lifecycle management
+> Using Red Hat Satellite and Red Hat Insights for proactive monitoring, remediation and lifecycle management of SAP landscapes

 ## Intro

 This workshop can be used to demonstrate the Smart Management capabilities for SAP Landscapes included as part of the `RHEL for SAP Solutions` subscription.

 ## High-level architecture and components